Richard Dominick

-Richard Dominick is an American television producer who was the executive producer of NBCUniversal Domestic Television Distribution's Jerry Springer from 1994-2008.
+Richard Dominick (born May 21, 1952) is an American television producer and journalist who was the executive producer of NBCUniversal Domestic Television Distribution's Jerry Springer from 1994 to 2008.
 Dominick also served in the same capacity on The Steve Wilkos Show for its first season, as well as the truTV police series Bait Car.
 He later produced (and created) another popular truTV series, Hardcore Pawn.

 Early life and career

 Dominick began his career as the artistic director of the New Jersey Public Theater.
 While there, he also created, wrote and performed in the Comedy Workshop, a group that innovated late night weekend comedy presentations.

-Journalism
+Journalism career

 His next career move was into journalism for the Weekly World News and Sun where he reported on stories like "Toaster Possessed by the Devil" and "Howdy Doody Dummy Comes Alive and Saves Drowning Man."
 With his unique perspective, Dominick made seven appearances on Late Night with David Letterman to discuss his unusual assignments.